top of page

 We are now delighted to be able to offer visitors the choice of two elephant sanctuary locations – Samui Elephant Sanctuary (Bophut) – our first sanctuary and Samui Elephant Sanctuary (Chaweng Noi).

-New Samui Elephant Sanctuary Location – Chaweng Noi
+Samui Elephant Sanctuary – Chaweng Noi

 In January 2020, we opened our second sanctuary in Chaweng Noi, exactly 2 years after we opened the first ethical sanctuary on Koh Samui.